schaferjart/MakeYaMamaLearnEnglish/README.md

 Thank you Mamas - and damn you society for this unfair setting.

-But when going on vacation these Mamas are fucked because these Mamas they speak no English and have never learned it.
+But when going on vacation these Mamas are fucked because these Mamas they speak no English and have never learned it - so, my Mama told me.

-So let's try and expand the comfort zone:
+When I told her to watch a series with subtitles she said, that this does not work for her because of slang and speed.
+When I gave her my phone after telling ChatGPT to be a benevolent English tutor she screamed at me to tell my phone to speak slower.

+So I asked her what she likes and she said reading books.
+Maybe your Mama does too.
+So probably 20 years after the last self made present:

+No drawing, recipe for a spicy tomato sauce or origami birds - all stuff that lies around - but technology to move smoother around!

+This applications core idea is to read and engage with the content of a book, creating first and foremost comfort in speaking:
+Reading while listening matches sound to written form and the following conversation is leading the user to use the language in a low stake setting.

+The user is able to define the speed of lecture, duration of sessions, can search for a words translation and save unkown vocabulary to engage with it at a later time.

+---

 The MVP targets German speaking Mamas.

 The Application uses WEB Speech API - installed on system.
 Meaning your Mama neds to have an English package installed on her Phone or Computer - otherwise the voice will be phonetically wrong.